quaggaone/dotfiles/README.md

 - The scripts are supposed to behave like a config that's loaded (not natively possible in macOS; possible with something like [nix-darwin](https://github.com/LnL7/nix-darwin/)).
 So the idea is that you should be able to run these scripts as many times as you want while getting the same result every time.

-- Run the necessary executables in the `system` folder
+- Run the necessary executables in the `defaults/system` folder
 - Manually configure the following settings:
     - Display Settings
     - Disable Auto Join on Guest Networks